AllenNeuralDynamics/AutoTomeQC/README.md

 *   `--ui-port <port>`: Sets the port for the web interface (default: 8080).
 *   `--backend-port <port>`: Sets the port for the backend API (default: 8000).
 *   `--log-level <level>`: Sets the logging verbosity (e.g., `DEBUG`, `INFO`, `WARNING`).
-*   `--web`: Forces the app to open in a web browser instead of a native window.
+*   `--web`: Forces the app to open in a web browser.
+In this mode, file uploads are limited to 1000 files at a time due to browser and websocket constraints.

 **Example:**
 ```bash